Languisher/blog/src/content/blog/csapp/csapp06.md

 3. **Bit Selection**: The lower **b** bits of the address determine the offset within the block to select the specific data word.

-This version enhances clarity and structure while maintaining the original meaning.

 ![](https://pub-f4fb14aad5ef4ee6a83bd71292941254.r2.dev/202409011406202.png)
 ### Direct-mapped cache: E=1